 - Our church life follows the seasons of the church year —Advent, Christmas, Epiphany, Lent, Easter, and the season after Pentecost.
 Adjustments are made to the music and church decorations to fit each season.

 - Our services follow the 1979 Book of Common Prayer or other authorized texts by the General Convention of the Episcopal Church.
-The “common” in Common Prayer means that all Episcopalians share a common basis of our worship, even if there are stylistic differences in individual congregations.
+The “common” in Common Prayer means that all Episcopalians share a common basis of our worship, even when there are stylistic differences in individual congregations.
 We worship following patterns used around the world and through the ages.

 On Sunday mornings, we light candles, sometimes burn incense, ring bells, get sprinkled with holy water, cross ourselves, and celebrate the Eucharist.
 Services at other times of the week take on different natures.